timtroendle/peoples-preferences/report/report.md

 I create a statistical model that contains an interaction between LAND and TECHNOLOGY.
 The Average Component Interaction Effect (ACIE) of all interactions containing open-field PV are the lowest (lines 5--8 from the bottom of @fig:H8) suggesting that people disfavor land requirements even more when open-field PV is dominant.
 Wind has a similar interaction with land requirements, albeit generally weaker.
 The interaction effect is generally strong, with up to 10% lower probability of people choosing higher land requirements because of the dominant technnology.

 This result is confusing.
 It may be an artefact: AMCE's of land requirements are generally very small, so it may as well be that this can be ignored.
-However, we need to find an explanation.
+However, we need to find an explanation (similar phenomena as in @sec:H4).

 ![**AMCEs and ACIE for an interaction between LAND and TECHNOLOGY.**](build/H8.png){#fig:H8}